Advice for private landlords

 Electrical safety

-Landlords must ensure all electrical installations in their rented properties are inspected and tested by a qualified and competent person at an interval of at least every 5 years.
+Landlords must ensure all electrical installations in their rented properties are inspected and tested by a qualified and competent person at an interval of at least every five years.

 Find out more about landlord responsibilities for electrical safety from the Electrical Safety First organisation.